ChronoscopeAppLab/open-liftim-android/README.md

 ---

 Liftim is a place to share information on your class.
-For example, timetable of next class day, assignment, school event and so on.
+For example, timetable of nextStep class day, assignment, school event and so on.

 ---